 Finally, you may be a person who says you don’t exercise because you’re too tired to exercise.
 Believe it or not, that may be because you’re not exercising enough.

 Many people find they’re less tired once they’re involved with a regular exercise program.
-That’s because regular physical activity gives you more energy and because fatigue is more often mental than it is physical.
+That’s because regular physical activity gives you more energy.
+After all, fatigue is more often mental than it is physical.
 If you’re fatigued due to stress, exercise is a great stress-reliever.
 Here are several other tips that can help you overcome this obstacle.

 - If you are tired, start short and slow.
 Begin with just five to 10 minutes of activity.
 Keep in mind that a little activity is better than none.
-And once you start, you might keep going longer.
+Once you start, you might keep going longer.

 - Another option is to exercise in the morning.
 This may give you more energy throughout the day.